-Ideally, you’ll create a list of all the job tasks for each job role.
+Ideally, you’ll create a list of ALL of the job tasks for each job role.
 But it’s OK to start with the most critical tasks first.
-These might mean the ones that contribute most to creating a high-quality product at a low expense and/or the ones that are necessary for job safety.
+These might mean the taks that contribute most to creating a high-quality product at a low expense and/or the ones that are necessary for job safety.
 If you go this route and list the most critical tasks, you can still add more tasks to the list later.

 So for example, let’s consider that Machine Tender job role.
 People assigned to that role may have to complete tasks like those listed below:

 Now just continue, creating a list of tasks performed by the people in each job role, and you’ll be good to go to the next stage, which is called the Job Tasks Analysis.

 Next Step: Perform a Task Analysis for Each Task

 In the next step, explained in our blog post about the task analysis, you’re going to take each of the tasks you’ve identified and break the task down into a series of steps.
 These steps will match the actual steps that a worker has to perform to complete the task on the job.

 Then you can use that task analysis to create your learning objectives, which is the set of things you want your workers to be able to do when training is complete.
 And from there, you can move forward to creating your tests and then create your actual training materials.